ALLFERRETS®

 • Contact

-canine distemper virus vaccine
+canine distemper virus (CDV)

-Ferrets are highly susceptible to Canine (“dog”) Distemper Virus (CDV).
-CDV can be prevented by routine immunization of dogs and ferrets using vaccines approved for the species.
-This extremely contagious virus can be rapidly spread in the air, on objects, and by direct contact with infected animals.
+Ferrets are highly susceptible to the Canine (“dog”) Distemper Virus (CDV).
+CDV is extremely contagious and can be rapidly spread in the air, on objects--including clothing, etc., and by direct contact with infected animals-both domestic or wild.

-Signs of CDV Infection
+Signs of CDV infection in ferrets:

-Within 2 days following exposure, virus can be found in the blood stream of the ferret.
+Within 2 days following exposure, CD virus can be found in the blood stream of the ferret.
 Virus continues in the blood stream throughout the course of the infection.
 Thus, the incubation period – the period following exposure but prior to signs of the disease-- may range from 1 to 6 weeks.
-Previously vaccinated animals exposed to CDV, but not demonstrating signs of illness, may shed the virus for up to 90 days.
+Previously CDV-vaccinated animals exposed to CDV, but not demonstrating signs of illness, may shed the virus for up to 90 days.

-INITIAL PHYSICAL SIGNS: Rectal puffiness, tiredness, loss of appetite, sudden death.
+• INITIAL PHYSICAL SIGNS: Rectal puffiness, tiredness, loss of appetite, sudden death.
 Death may occur within several hours of the first signs of disease.

-LATE SIGNS: Eye or nasal discharge; squinting due to light sensitivity, crusted (yellowish) foot pads, rash (under chin), bloody nasal discharge, lung congestion, diarrhea, hyperexcitability, salivation, seizures, coma, death.
+• LATE SIGNS: Eye or nasal discharge; squinting due to light sensitivity, crusted (yellowish) foot pads, rash (under chin), bloody nasal discharge, lung congestion, diarrhea, hyperexcitability, salivation, seizures, coma, death.

 • Failure to quarantine a "rescue" ferret